ymeramees/protokollitaja/protorangecontrol/README.md

 # ProtoRangeControl
 Software for controlling multiple (InBand) electronic targets in a range from one computer.
-Allows importing competitor's data from Protokollitaja and sending results back to [Protokollitaja](https://github.com/ymeramees/protokollitaja) for convenient competition organizing.
+Allows importing competitors' data from [Protokollitaja](https://github.com/ymeramees/protokollitaja) and sending results back to [Protokollitaja](https://github.com/ymeramees/protokollitaja) for convenient competition organizing.

 ### Main Features
 * Connect to and control multiple electronic targets in the same LAN network
-* Import start lists and competitor's data
+* Import start lists and competitors' data
 * Send live results to [Protokollitaja](https://github.com/ymeramees/protokollitaja) for ranking

 ## Built With